 AARON EMILE W. OSBORN

 I have primarily approached the arts as a pathway to look into and try to understand the environment and a way to cope with anxiety, loss, or other emotions.
 Materially, this has been expressed as small groupings of work that (in varying degrees) interweave photography, text, and illustration — a triangulation of mediums that can help home-in on an idea.
 The northern Plains has been a recurring literal/figurative backdrop in this work.
 Of the areas of the US I have lived in, this landscape has had the strongest personal impact and resonance.
-In recent years I have begun to focus on photomacrography, drawn in by the architecture of the smaller world.
-At this scale, the image capturing process can take on an exploratory nature, transporting one to a place where seas of scales cover a butterfly’s wing and canyon walls are carved into minerals.
+In recent years I have begun to focus on photomacrography.
+I typically approach this type of work as more of a scientific exercise looking at structural characteristics rather than an artistic one driven by personal narrative.
+You can find some of these photographs here.